 Whiplash injury of the neck is a sudden acceleration-deceleration injury of the cervical spine following a road traffic accident.
 The sudden contraction of the neck muscles to protect the head and neck results in pain in the neck and shoulder region often accompanied by headaches that can last for weeks or months.

-What we do at Naas Physio Clinic
+How do we treat headaches at Naas Physio Clinic?

 Our approach to the headache problem